michaelgrosner/tribeca/MANUAL.md

   * `OnTopAPROff` - Same as `OnTop` when `apr` is `Off` or when the system is not aggressively rebalancing positions; otherwise if one side is rebalancing, is same as `Off` for that side.

-* `periodsˢᵗᵈᶜᵛ` - Maximum amount of values collected in the sequences used to calculate the STDEV, each side may have its own STDEV calculation with the same amount of `periods`.
+* `periods?????` - Maximum amount of values collected in the sequences used to calculate the STDEV, each side may have its own STDEV calculation with the same amount of `periods`.
 After collect sequentially every 1 second the values of the `fair value`, `last bid` and also of the `last ask` from the market order book, and before place new orders, a limit will be always applied to the new orders price using a calculation of the STDEV, taking into account only the last `periods` periods in each sequence.

 * `factor` - Multiplier used to increase or decrease the value of the selected `stdev` calculation, a `factor` of 1 does effectively nothing.